 Take This Gorgeous Fall Foliage Road Trip To See Oklahoma Like Never Before

 Fall is my favorite time of the year in the Sooner State – it’s full of vibrant colors, gorgeous weather, breathtaking scenery and pumpkin spice lattes.
-Oklahoma sees peak fall foliage in late October and early November, so there’s no better time than now to get out and see the pop of fall colors in the most beautiful places around the state.
-For the ultimate fall foliage road trip in Oklahoma, check out this Google map and follow along this road trip.
+Oklahoma sees peak fall foliage in late October and early November, so there’s no better time to get out and see the pops of crimson colors.
+For the best fall foliage in Oklahoma, check out this Google map and follow along this road trip.
 You’ll experience Oklahoma like you’ve never seen it before.

 This gorgeous Oklahoma road trip is 434 miles long and will take about 8-9 hours without stops.
 It’s the perfect weekend road trip!

 Does that not look like the most spectacular road trip in Oklahoma?
 If you take the trip, remember to send us pictures!